ArduPilot/ardupilot_wiki/common/source/docs/common-measuring-vibration.rst

 These instructions explain how to measure the vibration levels.
 If you find they are out-of-tolerance then follow the advice found on the :ref:`Vibration Damping <common-vibration-damping>` page.

-For more detailed vibration analysis, see :ref:`Batch Sampling <common-imu-batchsampling>`.

 Real-Time view in Ground Station
 --------------------------------